 The directors of Tata Consumer Products UK Group Limited manage the company's risks at a group level, rather than at an individual business unit level.
 Please refer to the financial statements of Tata Consumer Products UK Group Limited for a discussion of the principal risks and uncertainties surrounding the business.
-The directors however note that there is a principal risk to the company relating to its ability to meet its obligations as they arise.
-This risk is mitigated by the financial support offered by Tata Consumer Products UK Group Limited as explained in the going concern section of the directors' report.
+The directors however note that there are principal risks to the company relating to its ability to meet its obligations as they arise and the carrying value of investments it has in its subsidiaries.
+These risks are mitigated by the financial support offered by Tata Consumer Products UK Group Limited as explained in the going concern section of the directors' report.